ddeutils/ddedocs/docs/index.md

 ## :material-arrow-down-right: Getting Started

-:material-page-last: First, ^^**Data engineering** is a critical part of the data lifecycle that enables organizations to manage and process large volumes of data efficiently and reliably^^[^3].
+:material-page-last: First, ^^**Data engineering** is a critical part of the Data Lifecycle that enables organizations to manage and process large volumes of data efficiently and reliably^^[^3].
 By these concepts, **Data Engineer** can design and implement **Data Pipelines** that meet the requirements of their organizations and ensure that their data is